Scaling limits and universality: Critical percolation on weighted graphs converging to an $L^3$ graphon: Results for the associated random graph models

 Now, the \erdos random graph $\ERRG(n, t_n/n)$ exhibits critical behavior if there exists $\lambda\in\bR$ such that $n^{1/3}(t_n -1)\to\lambda$ as $n\to\infty$.
 Analogously, \eqref{eqn:21} can be written as

 where the convergence is in the sense of \eqref{eqn:21}.
-This describes the critical window for percolation on weighted graphs converging to an $L^3$ graphon.
+This ensures that the graphs $\graphonn_n$ are in the critical window.
 Here, the critical graphon $W$ plays the role of the critical threshold $t_c=1$ for the \erdos random graph, and the function $H\in L^2([0, 1]^2)$ replaces $\lambda$--the location inside the critical window.

 There is a huge body of work surrounding the convergence of graphons.
 Two important topologies with respect to which convergence is studied are the ones induced by the cut norm and the cut metric \cite{frieze-kannan, borgs-et-al-I, janson-cut-norm}.
 It is easy to see that \eqref{eqn:21} implies that the convergence in \eqref{eqn:43} holds with respect to the cut norm, and thus the latter induces a weaker topology than the one considered in \eqref{eqn:21}; see \cite[Lemma~E.6]{janson-cut-norm} (this result is stated for bounded graphons; however, this particular implication does not require the boundedness assumption).
 It is not clear to us if convergence in the cut norm in \eqref{eqn:43} would, in general, be a strong enough assumption to deduce the metric scaling limit from.
 Note however that by \cite[Lemma~E.6]{janson-cut-norm}, in the special case where $H\in L^{\infty}([0, 1]^2)$ and $\sup_{n, x, y}n^{1/3}|W_n(x, y)-W(x, y)|<\infty$, convergence in \eqref{eqn:43} with respect to the cut norm is equivalent to \eqref{eqn:21}.